Circulator: Types

-Ferrite circulators are radio-frequency circulators which employ magnetized microwave ferrite materials.
-They fall into two main classes: differential phase shift circulators and junction circulators, both of which are based on cancellation of waves propagating over two different paths in or near magnetized ferrite material.
+Microwave circulators fall into two main classes: differential phase shift circulators and junction circulators, both of which are based on cancellation of waves propagating over two different paths in or near magnetized ferrite material.
 Waveguide circulators may be of either type, while more compact devices based on stripline are usually of the junction type.
 Two or more junction circulators can be combined in a single component to give four or more ports.
 Typically permanent magnets produce a static magnetic bias in the microwave ferrite material.
 Ferrimagnetic garnet crystal is used in optical circulators.